People's Choice Awards

 The People's Choice Awards is an American awards show, recognizing people in entertainment, voted online by the fans and general public.
-The show has been held annually since 1975, with the winners originally determined using Gallup Polls until a switch to online voting in 2005.
+The show was held annually beginning in 1975, with the winners originally determined using Gallup Polls until a switch to online voting in 2005.
+The most recent show took place in February 2024.

 The awards were created by Bob Stivers, who produced the first show in 1975.
 The first awards recognized The Sting as Favorite Picture of 1974, Barbra Streisand as the year's Favorite Film Actress, and John Wayne as its Favorite Film Actor.
 So far, Ellen DeGeneres and Taylor Swift are the most awarded people, with a total of 20 awards each.

 In 1982, Stivers sold the People's Choice Awards to Procter & Gamble Productions (P&G); under P&G, the ceremony was broadcast by CBS, and Procter & Gamble's brands held exclusive national advertising time across the entire telecast.

 In April 2017, the E! network announced that they had acquired the People's Choice Awards.
 The ceremony was initially shifted from a January scheduling to November to reduce its proximity to the busier months of awards season, but this was reverted for 2024 with a move to February.
 Since 2021, the ceremony has aired on E!'s sister broadcast network NBC.
 In September 2023, NBC also began to host the People's Choice Country Awards as a spin-off.
+In May 2026, it was announced that the awards show would return in 2027 and air on E!